snoolink/database/README.md

 # database
-This is the place to store all data for the side projects (lead magents) for the Snoolink.
+This is the storage for all data for the side projects (lead magents) for the Snoolink.
-1. First Update - It stores the images for First Text Ideas